 Pro Tip: If you are driving into the park, you will need a Michigan Recreation Passport.
 Bus service is available to Belle Isle Park via the #12 Conant Route.

-3. Cruise On The Detroit Princess Riverboat
+3. The Detroit Princess Riverboat

 I’m not sure what part of the Detroit Princess Riverboat we enjoy the most: the views, the meal, or the entertainment.
 But it all adds to the riverboat experience.
 The Detroit Princess features sunshine, fresh air, and panoramic views of greater Detroit and Canada through outdoor viewing promenades and decks on all five levels — four of which are accessible via elevator or stairs.